SB3 Alabama 2012 Session

 - Gambling devices, possession in furtherance of a business enterprise, penalty increased, Sec.
 13A-12-27 am'd.

-This bill would provide that possession of a gambling device in furtherance of a business enterprise would be a Class C felony.
+SB3 makes possession of a gambling device in furtherance of a business enterprise a Class C felony, increasing penalties for that behavior.

 - Subjects